 Dr Trude Sundberg is a Senior Lecturer in Social Policy at the School of Social Policy, Sociology and Social Research.
 Trude’s work focus on the lived experiences of vulnerable and marginalised groups in society across different regions, nations and parts of the world by looking at both emotional and physical effects of discrimination, stereotyping, values, attitudes and inequalities.

 Dr Sundberg has a wide range of research interests with an emphasis on cross-national views and the effect of negative attitudes, stereotyping, values and perceptions affecting vulnerable groups.
-She has conducted research projects on comparative welfare state attitudes, deservingness, immigration and social research methods.
-The last few years her research has focused on public views and the lived experiences of particular vulnerable groups in Mainland China.
+They have conducted research projects on comparative welfare state attitudes, deservingness, immigration and social research methods.
+The last few years their research has focused on public views and the lived experiences of particular vulnerable groups in Mainland China.
 This research on ‘two sides’ (‘holders’ and ‘receivers’) of attitudes, stereotypes and perceptions prompted a study of feminists, to understand the reactions to value and attitude systems in the societies researched.
-She is currently working on projects emphasising and developing research methods that are inclusive, community driven and critically reflect on the role of the social researcher.
+They are currently working on projects emphasising and developing research methods that are inclusive, community driven and critically reflect on the role of the social researcher.

 At undergraduate level, Dr Sundberg teaches social research methods.
-At postgraduate level, she teaches critical social research.
+At postgraduate level, they teach critical social research.

 Editorial board membership